State Authorization for Distance (Online) Education Programs and Students

 In other words, in order to offer online educational opportunities to other states' residents, PSU must comply with states' policies for distance education and be able to demonstrate compliance upon request.
 If PSU were to be found not in compliance, then all students enrolled at PSU would not be allowed to use Title IV, HEA program funds (federal financial aid & grants) to pay for their education.

 PSU has received authorization or is exempt from authorization in all US states except those mentioned below.
 Residents from one of the states where PSU has decided not to submit a request for authorization due to high and restrictive fees, should not submit an application for admission to the University.
-We advise students residing in Arkansas and Minnesota not to enroll in distance education classes at Portland State University.
+We advise students residing in Arkansas not to enroll in distance education classes at Portland State University.

 PSU has not submitted requests for authorization from the following states: